UV Printing for POD Sellers: What Podbase Data Shows

 Cons of UV Printing

 UV printers cost far more than standard inkjet or DTG machines.
-Entry-level models start around $3,000 to $5,000.
-Professional-grade machines can run $20,000 or more.
-The UV ink itself also costs more than regular ink.
+Entry-level models start around $3,000–$5,000.
+Professional-grade machines run $20,000+.
+UV ink itself costs more than regular ink.
+UV printing also requires proper ventilation — the curing process produces fumes, so airflow systems are part of the setup.

 Limited Effectiveness on Soft or Porous Materials

 UV printing works best on hard, smooth surfaces.
-It performs poorly on fabric, uncoated paper, and porous materials because the ink sits on top instead of absorbing.
-This can create a stiff, plastic-like feel.
+It performs poorly on fabric, uncoated paper, and porous materials, because the ink sits on top instead of absorbing.
+The result on fabric specifically is a stiff, plastic-like feel — not the soft hand customers expect from apparel.

 Design Limitations on Curved or Irregular Surfaces

 UV printers work best on flat surfaces.
-Printing on curved items like bottles or rounded cases requires specialized UV printers.
-Some UV printers can't handle thick or oddly shaped objects at all.
+Printing on curved items like bottles or rounded cases requires specialized rigs.
+Some UV setups can't handle thick or oddly shaped objects at all.

 Goods to Sell with UV Printing

 UV printing works well for specific product types.
-Here are three profitable options to consider for your store.
+Here are three profitable categories worth building around — ranked by what we've seen perform on Podbase seller catalogs.

 Custom Phone and Tech Cases

-These are hard plastic, wood, or metal cases for phones, tablets, and AirPods.
-You print directly on the case material using UV ink, allowing full-color designs and raised textures.
+These are hard plastic, wood, or metal cases for phones, tablets and AirPods.
+UV ink prints directly onto the case material, allowing full-color designs with raised textures.

 Best For: Sellers targeting gift buyers, personal brands, and corporate clients ordering bulk logo cases.